cverst/vae/README.md

 # vae

+install python 3.9
+install requirements
+use virtual environment of choice, example here using conda

 We need to download two datasets from Kaggle:
 1. [A JSON file with metadata and annotations for villagers](https://www.kaggle.com/datasets/nookipedia/animal-crossing-series-villagers)
 2. [Image files for 492 villagers](https://www.kaggle.com/datasets/jahysama/animal-crossing-new-horizons-all-villagers)